BenjaminChieng0903/Guessing-Number-Game/README.md

+#### For this game

+This is a simple game demo for HTML, CSS and Javascript.
+This game's functionalities are about DOM operation, which can help beginners understand how Javascript makes static code dynamically.

-# To run the code
+#### To run the code

 Users need to make sure to install live-server package from npm.
 With code: